Pagure/pagure/doc/usage/index.rst

 relies on a local copy of the issue git repository).
 They are designed to allow you to have full access to all the data about your project.
-One of the original idea was also to allow syncing a project between multiple pagure instances by syncing these git repositories between the instances.
+One of the original idea was also to allow syncing a project between multiple Pagure instances by syncing these git repositories between the instances.

 You can find the URLs to access or clone these git repositories on the overview page of the project.
 On the top right of the page, in the drop-down